"Fight no battle unprepared, fight no battle you are not sure of winning" ~ Mao's Red Book

 In an article in Asian Survey (October 1963), Prof. Klaus H. Pringsheim called China’s response “carefully planned”.
 India’s predictable moves for eviction led China to mount “a massive counter attack which they had planned from the outset”.
 It was an “elaborate trap” into which India walked.

 Unfortunately, the Indian Army was not physically equipped to implement the politicians’ order.
+The Indian soldiers were, at one time, surviving on water and salt.
 Even today the Indian Army are not familiar with the terrain of Arunachal. lt took four days, in a joint operation by the army and the locals, to recover the body of the state’s chief minister Dorjee Khandu after his chopper crashed near Tawang.
 Politically Mao could not afford to have a semi-victory, a total triumph was necessary to assert his newly recovered position at the head of the Communist State since his temporary retirement after the great man-made famine in China.
 His ideological high stand on the agriculture policy had to be backed by a resounding victory against the ‘arrogant’ Prime Minister of India and the insult inflicted by the Dalai Lama when he took refuge in India three years earlier.
 The affront had to be avenged.
 Beijing anticipated some negative reactions from Washington and the Western world in general (and perhaps even from Moscow) since Nehru enjoyed great international status and was a leader of the non-aligned movement, but the long-terms benefits of a severe, but limited blow, would compensate and ultimately bring peace for several years between the neighbours.

 Mullick and Menon sowed in Nehru’s mind the notion that a powerful chief might stage a coup (as Ayub Khan had done in Pakistan).
 The Thorat plan, “The China Threat and How to Meet It”, got short shrift.
 This was when U.S. and the Soviets were preoccupied wth the 'Cuban missile crisis'.
 Having secured the U.S.’ disengagement in June 1962, China also secured the Soviet Union’s prior approval to the attack on India on October 20.
 The Soviet leader Nikita Khruschev personally gave it to China’s Ambassador Liu Hsiao on October 13 and 14.
 Khruschev was in the throes of the Cuban missile crisis and needed China’s support.
 Aksai Chin has been occupied by the Chinese and was a vital link to Tibet.